 Propaganda photograph which featured in the British newspaper The Daily Mail: from left: Maurice Goldberg, Charles West, Archie (AC )Williams, Thomas Bloomfield, Bert 'Yank' Levy, Richard Payne, Austin Skempton, Harold Fry, Charles Martenson, George Leeson, Basil Abrams (Minsk), Jimmy Rutherford, James Maley, Alfred Chowney.
 Donald Renton and George Watters were also in this group that were captured but are not shown here.

 Newspaper article relating the fate of the Jarama prisoners in particular Charles West, who is second from left in the named picture.
 Charlie and AC Williams were close friends.
-Marx Memorial Library

 The Machine-gun Company walk from the truck into the prison at Talavera de la Reina

-AC Williams was one of Harold Frys' machine gun company captured at Jarama on the 13th February 1937.
+AC Williams was a member of Harold Frys' machine gun company who were captured at Jarama on the 13th February 1937.
 Whilst being held captive AC kept a small notebook.
 His grand-daughter, Lisa Croft, has kindly copied for me most of the contents of his notebook for this website.
 Lisa has also written an excellent article about her grandfather which is included in the IBMT newsletter. (issue 34, 1-2013) Lisa's great article mentions such things as the autographs of the prisoners, a copy of a telegram to be sent home and a basball commentary.
 All of which are included here along with other writings from ACs' notebook.
 I cannot thank Lisa enough for her assistance and willingness to share such personal and wonderful memories of her late grand-father, International Brigader, (AC) Archibald Campbell McCaskill Williams b.
 Portsmouth 3rd October 1904, d.
 Glasgow 1973

 Autographs of the Prisoners of War taken from A.C.
 (Archibald Campbell McCaskill) Williams Notebook he kept whilst in prison Courtesy Lisa Croft